CalculatedContent/WeightWatcher/README.md

 For a deeper dive into the theory, see [our latest talk at ENS](https://youtu.be/xEuBwBj_Ov4)

+And please let me know if I can help in any way.

 ### Current Version / Release: 0.5.6

 **WeightWatcher**  (WW): is an open-source, diagnostic tool for analyzing Deep Neural Networks (DNN), without needing access to training or even test data.
 It can be used to: